FeruzTopalov/spoke/README.md

 * Timeout feature
 * Alarm button

-Due to open-source and simple and cheap hardware, Spoke is highly flexible solution that could be adapted to any use case you want:
+Due to open-source and simple & cheap hardware, Spoke is highly flexible solution that could be adapted to any use case you want:

 * Hiking
 * Climbing